Korviaslaax – Chapter Sixteen

 “I’m learning fast, Tsua.
 I will scrap the residue from the internal shields in six weeks.
 My first walk outside while the ship is moving.
 If the ship ever moves again.”

 The world for Akone Sapphir at age fifteen revolved around her career.
 Tsua often observed that Akone loved her family distantly.
-Temporal mechanic training was the cause for the absence of a need to bond with other humans.
+Just an introduction to temporal mechanic training was the cause for the absence of a need to bond with other humans.
+Full training would make her as distant as a Catarian.
 Tsua blamed and thanked JUu for her personality.
 She was the only one aboard who did not miss Kor.

 “Your DNA mother and sires will be proud of your accomplishments.”

 “Yes.
 You want to know what I feel again.
 About the Queen Com being Empress now and not being aboard Ra Zor.”